Buoy 10 Fishing Charters

 Buoy 10 Fishing

-Have you ever wondered to yourself what even Buoy 10 is?
-The Buoy is a shipping marker out at the mouth of River Columbia.
+Have you ever wondered to yourself what Buoy 10 even is?
+The Buoy is a shipping marker out at the mouth of Columbia River.
 It serves as an outbound deadline for anglers and Astoria fishing charters leading up to a no-fishing zone on the bar.

 In real sense, fishing guides and Astoria, Oregon regulars know the Buoy 10 fishing zone to be the entire area that encompasses the Pacific Ocean right in front of the Columbia River and farther up and down the Ocean coastline about 5 miles in either direction.